SLdragon/wiki-teamsfx/How-to-configure-Tab-capability-within-your-Teams-app.md

     `TAB_ENDPOINT` and `TAB_DOMAIN` are built-in variables of Teams Toolkit.
 They will be replaced with the true endpoint in runtime based on your current environment(local, dev, etc.).

 ## Setup local debug environment in VSCode

-If you prefer to create a server-side tab app, you may not need to update your folder structure or debug profile.
-Simply add new routes to the tab page in your bot service.
-However, **this document assumes that you are adding a client-side tab app**.

 1. To begin, bring your tab app code into your project.
 If you do not have one, you can create a new Tab app project with Teams Toolkit and copy the source code to into your current project.
 For example, your folder structure look like: